 There are lots of online resources for this story:

-- A character-oriented lesson plan with comprehension questions.
+- A lesson plan focusing on the movie.

 - Check out the Warner Brothers’ site for an interactive timeline and music clips.